Welcome to the Service Department

 Keeping your boat running its best is our #1 priority!

 We offer great pricing on all Seasonal/Preventative Maintenance and any Diagnostics and Repairs.
-All jobs are quoted with written estimate and work is only proceeded after customer approval.
+Since our inception, all jobs are quoted with a written estimate and work is only proceeded with upon customer approval.
 Feel free to give us a call so we can explain the processes that we have followed since our inception.

 We recommend replacing the impeller on this engine as preventative maintenance every two years.
 As soon as the impeller is installed it is compressed into an eccentric housing that deforms the veins of the impeller and makes them begin to lose their spring.
 This means that whether you run the engine everyday or once a year, the veins are still taking a set to the housing.
 Changing the impeller every two years is a good way to keep from overheating your engine and setting off the dreaded overheat alarm.

 Why is my Mercury V-6 carbureted engine so hard to start first thing in the morning, but so easy to start the rest of the day?

 At Performance Marine we have found that when a V-6 carb engine is hard to start when cold, it has insufficient fuel to start.
 The most common problems are as follows.

 - The carbs are not full of fuel because the primer bulb is not being pumped hard enough, or the arrow on the primer bulb is not pointing up while being pumped.